site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ### Integration Mode

 Operates in integration mode when loaded from other scripts via `source` or `.`.
 In this mode, all behavior can be controlled via environment variables.
 Designed for external control.

+## Differences from Official OpenWrt Documentation

+### Web Interface Binding Address

+The official OpenWrt AdGuard Home documentation instructs users to bind the Admin Web Interface to a specific IP address (e.g., `192.168.1.1`).
+However, this approach has limitations:

+- IPv6 clients cannot access the web interface
+- Access is restricted to a single interface

+This script uses `0.0.0.0:{{WEB_PORT}}` in the YAML configuration template, which binds to all available network interfaces.
+This allows access via:
+- IPv4 addresses
+- IPv6 addresses
+- All router interfaces

+This is the recommended configuration for multi-protocol environments and provides better accessibility without compromising security, as the interface is still restricted to the LAN zone by the firewall.